ibm-cloud-docs/vmwaresolutions/shared/shared_creating-endpoints.md

    2. Provide the IP addresses or subnets to allowlist.
    3. Click **Create**.

-For more information about creating a private network endpoint and to review an example of a successful configuration, see [Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.
+For more information about creating a private network endpoint and to review an example of a successful configuration, see [Order a Private Network Endpoint (PNE) to connect your IBM account to your VMware Solutions Shared virtual data center](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){: external}.

 ## Results after you create a private network endpoint for a virtual data center
 {: #shared_creating-endpoints-add-procedure-results}